xonsh/scipy-2019-tutorial/tutorial.md

 --

+He also ran `rm` with an overly permissive `glob` and deleted all of the `json` metadata files.

+--

 To make matters worse -- these files are kind of big, and the post-doc's webserver is at his house.
-We really don't want to have to download all of these files if we don't have to.
+We don't want to have to download all of these files if we don't have to.

 ---